jgrebol/ESIpy/docs/source/theory.rst

    \text{BOA}_c(\mathscr{A}) = \frac{1}{N} \sum_{i=1}^{N} \left| \delta(A_{i},A_{i+1}) - \delta(A_{i+1},A_{i+2}) \right|

-Geometrical Aromaticity Indicators
+Geometrical Indicators
 ----------------------------------

 HOMA and HOMER
 ~~~~~~~~~~~~~~

-The Harmonic Oscillator Model of Aromaticity (HOMA) [15]_ was defined by Kruszewski and Krygowski and relies only on
+The Harmonic Oscillator Model of Aromaticity (HOMA) :cite:`kruszewski:72tl` was defined by Kruszewski and Krygowski and relies only on
 geometrical data.

 .. math::